Differentials and distances in probabilistic coherence spaces: Introduction

 \section{Introduction}

-Currently available denotational models of probabilistic functional programming (with full recursion, and thus partial computations) can be divided in three classes. \begin{itemize} \item \emph{Game} based models were first proposed in~\cite{DanosHarmer00} and further developed by various authors (see~\cite{CastellanClairambaultPaquetWinskel18} for an example of this approach).
+Currently available denotational models of probabilistic functional programming (with full recursion, and thus partial computations) can be divided in three classes. \begin{itemize} \item \emph{Game} based models, first proposed in~\cite{DanosHarmer00} and further developed by various authors (see~\cite{CastellanClairambaultPaquetWinskel18} for an example of this approach).
 From their deterministic ancestors they typically inherit good definability features. \item Models based on Scott continuous functions on domains endowed with additional probability related structures.
-Among these models we can mention Plotkin and Keimel \emph{Kegelspitzen}~\cite{KeimelPlotkin17} (domains equipped with an algebraic convex structure) and \emph{$\omega$-quasi Borel spaces}~\cite{VakarKammarStaton19} (domains equipped with a generalized notion of measurability), this latter semantics, as far as we understand the situation, requiring the use of an adapted probabilistic powerdomain construction. \item Models based on (a generalization of) Berry stable functions.
-The first category of this kind was that of \emph{probabilistic coherence spaces} (PCSs) and power series with non-negative coefficients (the Kleisli category of the model of Linear Logic developed in~\cite{DanosEhrhard08}) for which we could prove adequacy and full abstraction with respect to a probabilistic version of $\PCF$~\cite{EhrhardPaganiTasson18}.
+Among these models we can mention \emph{Kegelspitzen}~\cite{KeimelPlotkin17} (domains equipped with an algebraic convex structure) and \emph{$\omega$-quasi Borel spaces}~\cite{VakarKammarStaton19} (domains equipped with a generalized notion of measurability). \item Models based on (a generalization of) Berry stable functions.
+The first category of this kind was that of \emph{probabilistic coherence spaces} (PCSs) and power series with non-negative coefficients (the Kleisli category of the model of Linear Logic developed in~\cite{DanosEhrhard08}) for which we could prove adequacy and full abstraction with respect to a probabilistic version of $\PCF$~\cite{EhrhardPaganiTasson18,Ehrhard20}.
 We extended this idea to ``continuous data types'' (such as $\Real$) by substituting PCSs with \emph{positive cones} and power series with functions featuring an hereditary monotonicity property that we called~\emph{stability}\footnote{Because, when reformulated in the domain-theoretic framework of Girard's coherence spaces, this condition exactly characterizes Berry's stable functions.} and~\cite{Crubille18} showed that this extension is actually conservative (stable functions on PCSs, which are special positive cones, are exactly power series). \end{itemize}

 The main feature of this latter semantics is the extreme regularity of its morphisms.
 Being power series, they must be smooth.
 Nevertheless, the category $\PCOH$ is not a model of differential linear logic in the sense of~\cite{Ehrhard18}.
 This is due to the fact that general addition of morphisms is not possible (only sub-convex linear combinations are available) thus preventing, \Eg, the Leibniz rule to hold in the way it is presented in differential LL.
 Also a morphism $X\to Y$ in the Kleisli category $\Kl\PCOH$ can be considered as a function from the \emph{closed unit ball} of the cone $P$ associated with $X$ to the closed unit ball of the cone $Q$ associated with $Y$.
 From a differential point of view such a morphism is well behaved only in the interior of the unit ball.
 On the border derivatives can typically take infinite values.